Share

 Neptune: escapist tendencies, possible addiction problems, excessive imagination

-Pluto: bottled up personal power, secretive, possible control and power issues—either controlled by another person or possesses a controlling personality, possible past life pattern of being banished or sent into exile
+Pluto: bottled-up personal power, secretive, possible control and power issues—either controlled by another person or possessing a controlling personality, possible past life pattern of being banished or sent into exile

 Possible transiting retrograde circumstances of planets, Mercury through Pluto: